Step 7.3

 • What principles and philosophies does the home have?

 • How does the home ensure quality services?
-Do they do more than just ‘meet’ the minimum standards set by the Australian Aged Care Quality Agency?
+Do they do more than just ‘meet’ the minimum standards set by the Aged Care Quality and Safety Commission?

 • How are new residents welcomed and assisted to settle in?